-Review of the 3rd Studio Album Called One Kill Wonder (2003) by Swedish Death Metal Band The Haunted
+Review of the 3rd Studio Album Called One Kill Wonder by Swedish Thrash and Death Metal Band The Haunted

 The style of the album One Kill Wonder is a mixture of 1990’s Slayer combined with death metal.

 However Peter Dolving is a Better Fit for this Band Than Marco Aro

 The Haunted is such a hardcore kind of band in terms of its heaviness that Peter Dolving is a better fit for this band compared to Marco Aro.
 Aro’s voice is rougher and lower.
 It is not of the hardcore shouting type that Peter Dolving’s is so it is harder to understand.